Rensing-Lab/TAPscan-v4-website/README.md

 ```

 ### Adding Data: Populating the database

 The `_data` folder contains all the data used to populate the TAPscan website.
+Data can be uploaded via the admin panel in the web interface, or via the commandline.
+For the initial data upload, we recommend using the commandline, because it can take quite some time.

-To load this or other data into TAPscan:
+To load the TAPscan v4 data into the database:

+1. Start TAPscan
+   - `make first-run`
+   - wait until TAPscan is running (i.e no more new output in terminal)

+2. In a differenct terminal, run the importers
+   - `make import-data`
+   - This will take quite some time (~30 minutes)
+   - You can monitor progress in the first terminal window
+   - When it is done, the container will shut down
+   - The data that is uploaded in this command is:
+     ```
+     _data/import-species/species_v4.csv
+     _data/import-rules/rules_v81.txt
+     _data/import-taps/taps_v4.csv
+     _data/import-tapinfo/tapinfo_v4.csv
+     _data/import-domains/domains_v4.csv
+     ```

-1. Create an admin user
+3. To upload more data later, first create an admin user
    - navigate to `http://0.0.0.0/register`
    - create an admin account

-2. Upload data via the Admin panel.
+4. Upload data via the Admin panel.
+   - Admin -> Data Upload and follow the instructions

+**TIP:** The data upload step can be combined with the first configuration step by using the command `make configure-and-import`

 ### Configure Web server